aleBiagini/angulardashboard/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy on github pages

+This projects automatically deploys on github pages.
+See guide here https://github.com/angular-schule/angular-cli-ghpages

 ## Setup HTTPS on localhost

 - Download and Install this [tool](https://github.com/FiloSottile/mkcert) => choco install mkcert